cleybin-cabrales/data-science-portfolio/README.md

 ---

 ## About Me
 Bilingual Business & Data Analyst (English/Spanish) with a background in economics and entrepreneurship.
+U.S.-credentialed Economist (B.S. in Economics — Universidad Central de Venezuela, evaluated and recognized by Educational Credential Evaluators — ECE®, equivalent to U.S. regional accreditation).
 Specialized in machine learning, predictive modeling, and AI strategy.
 Authorized to work in the United States.

 ---